jagreen1/MPA_AIS_Webmap/README.md

 The copyright-free monarch butterfly image used to represent the data points was obtained from (https://www.hiclipart.com). <br>

+<ins>AIS Data:</ins>
-Open source AIS data for the Baltic Region was obtain from the Finish transporation company Fintraffic.
+Open source AIS information for the Baltic Region was obtain from the Finish transporation company Fintraffic.

 Fintraffic Website: ttps://www.digitraffic.fi/